christianalfoni/OO/README.md

 OO
 ==

-An experiment on handling inheritance and constructors so that it makes sense
+An experiment on handling inheritance and constructors with the object syntax.

 # The syntax